 There are additional ways to keep your costs down.
 If you pay some of the cost of the phone upfront, you can reduce your monthly payments.
 Carriers often give you trade-in value for your old phone that can further discount the price.
 Also, carriers make certain promotions available from time-to-time.
-Ask our friendly Blue Shirts at the mobile department of your local Best Buy about any available promotions, so you can take advantage of extra savings.
+During activation, ask our friendly Blue Shirts on the phone or at the mobile department of your local Best Buy about any available promotions, so you can take advantage of extra savings.

 Finally, another savings option is to sign up for leasing.
 This option enables you to pay for the use of a phone (you would not own the phone); after the term of the lease (e.g., two years) you would return the phone and upgrade to a new device.